About Running Records

 |Developmental Level||Reading Level||Schedule|

-The information gathered while doing an online running record is used to determine error, accuracy, and self-correction rates.
+When scoring an online running record, the information is used to determine error, accuracy, and self-correction rates.

 - No Errors